-Site 482 - Land east of Farrells Field, Yatton Keynell
+Site 482 - Land east of Farrells Field, Yatton Keynell - Boundary amended following pre-submission consultation

-Figure 5.2 Site 482 - Land east of Farrells Field, Yatton Keynell
+Figure 5.2 Site 482 - Land east of Farrells field, Yatton Keynell - Boundary amended following pre-submission consultation

 - 5.31 Land East of Farrells Field, Yatton Keynell is allocated for the development of approximately 30 dwellings.
 It is in a location that has the capacity to accommodate change from an environmental, heritage and landscape perspective, and could assimilate into the existing built form, whilst positively conserving and enhancing the village-edge setting.
-The site is in an accessible and sustainable location served by existing highways infrastructure. - The development of approximately 30 dwellings would make a moderate contribution towards the indicative housing requirements of the Chippenham Community Area Remainder.
-In addition, it would provide a significant number of affordable housing units, thereby helping to address local needs. - 5.33 Appendix B highlights SHLAA sites removed after Stage 4a of the site selection process and preferred sites identified for allocation.
+The site is in an accessible and sustainable location served by existing highways infrastructure. - 5.32 The development of approximately 30 dwellings would make a moderate contribution towards the indicative housing requirements of the Chippenham Community Area Remainder.
+In addition, it would provide a significant number of affordable housing units, thereby helping to address local needs. - Appendix B highlights SHLAA sites removed after Stage 4a of the site selection process and preferred sites identified for allocation.